-Ineligibility Rule
+Ineligibility Rules

-Progress reports will be sent home and made available online approximately once every five weeks.
+Progress reports/Report Cards will be sent home and made available online approximately once every five weeks.
 If a student is failing two or more courses, they will be placed on an Ineligibility List.
-Seniors will become ineligible if they are failing one or more graduation requirement courses.
-Restrictions on activities will begin on the day the list is generated.
-Please see the dates below for more information.
+Seniors will become ineligible if they fail one or more graduation requirement courses.
+Restrictions on activities will begin on the day listed below.